Andy Ibáñez Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in the league.
+- The Rays pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.79).
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.77).

-- The Rays surrender the fifth-fewest home runs in baseball (117 total, 1.1 per game).
+- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (118 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.